Batman: Resurrection

 Batman: Resurrection is an American superhero novel written by John Jackson Miller.
 The novel is set in Tim Burton's Batman film series, taking place in-between Batman (1989) and Batman Returns (1992), exploring the aftermath of The Joker's death and Bruce Wayne / Batman's obsessive need to protect Gotham City while investigating a major mystery.
-The story introduces the characters of Clayface, Hugo Strange and the Riddler.
+The story introduces the characters of Clayface and Hugo Strange.
 It was released on October 15, 2024, by Penguin Random House.

 Plot

 Understudy Karlo Babić meets with a contact to buy smuggled cosmetics from Central City to deliver to theater actor Tolliver Kingston.
 Kingston has Karlo try the cosmetics on himself first, but the products deform Karlo's face and render him comatose.

-Six months after the Joker's death, billionaire Bruce Wayne, who also secretly moonlights as the vigilante Batman, has opened and funded the Smylex Ward of the Gotham General Hospital to treat the survivors of the Joker's Smylex attack, among them Karlo, and headed by Dr. Hugh Auslander.
+Six months after the Joker's death, billionaire Bruce Wayne, who secretly moonlights as the vigilante Batman, has opened and funded the Smylex Ward of the Gotham General Hospital to treat the survivors of the Joker's Smylex attack, among them Karlo.
+The ward is headed by Dr. Hugh Auslander.
 Gotham, however, continues to be plagued by the Joker's former henchmen, now known as The Last Laughs, led by Lawrence and secretly backed by business mogul Max Shreck, who seeks to take advantage of the unrest in the city and gain more power and influence while himself working with an unknown partner communicating with Lawrence via tapes on a boombox.
 Karlo eventually regains consciousness and finds his face severely deformed but with the ability to morph it into any shape he desires.
 He escapes from the hospital and commits an impromptu bus hijacking.
 Batman confronts Karlo on the runaway bus but Karlo escapes; he is dubbed "Clayface" by the media.
 Determined to know what has happened to him, Karlo feigns a phone call from District Attorney Harvey Dent to get Auslander out of the hospital and impersonates Auslander to get into his office to see his files.
 Auslander returns and meets Karlo, who realizes that the Smylex caused his condition.
 Karlo rejects Auslander's offer of help and flees again.

 Karlo takes revenge on Kingston by locking him in a trunk and impersonating him onstage at a theater play and insulting the audience to ruin Kingston's reputation.
 Kingston loses consciousness in the process due to asphyxiation, and Karlo calls Auslander in a panic, but Kingston does not survive.
 Auslander promises Karlo protection and a cure for his condition in exchange for favors to help in his research.
 Auslander takes control of the Last Laughs by having Karlo pose as the Joker and threaten Shreck into compliance, and send a panic throughout the city by appearing as the Joker on television and threatening mass bank robberies.